Undergraduate Programs

 First MATH 226 MATH 227

-First (ASTR 115) PHYS 220 & 222
+First PHYS 200 PHYS 220 & 222

 Second PHYS 230 & 232 PHYS 240 & 242

-Second ASTR 300
+Second CSC 309 OR MATH 209 ASTR 300

-Third PHYS 320 PHYS 360
+Third ASTR 301 PHYS 360

-Third PHYS 385 ASTR 340 or 470
+Third PHYS 320 ASTR 340 OR 470

-Fourth PHYS 430 ASTR 340 or 470
+Fourth PHYS 430 ASTR 340 OR 470

-Fourth ASTR 400 ASTR 697 OR ASTR 498
+Fourth ASTR 400 ASTR 697

 • B.S.
-Physics/Astrophysics requires 6 units of upper division electives in physics, astronomy or related fields.
+Physics/Astrophysics requires 6 units of upper-division electives in physics, astronomy, or related fields.

 • While ASTR 115 is not required for the B.S.
 Physics/Astrophysics degree, students are strongly encouraged to take it in their first year to give them a broad overview of all of astronomy.
-However, units do not count towards B.S. degree.
+However, units do not count towards the B.S. degree.

 • While PHYS 321 (Modern Physics Lab) is not required for the B.S.
-Physics/Astrophysics degree, students are strongly encouraged to take it in fall of third year (along with PHYS 320); units can count toward physics/astronomy electives.
+Physics/Astrophysics degree, students are strongly encouraged to take it in the fall of the third year (along with PHYS 320); units can count toward physics/astronomy electives.

 Bachelor of Science in Physics for Teaching